henkmollema/CryptoHelper/README.md

 --

-This utility ports the password hashing functionality from the  [`System.Web.Helpers.Crypto`](http://aspnetwebstack.codeplex.com/SourceControl/latest#src/System.Web.Helpers/Crypto.cs) class to DNX.
-On DNX the new ASP.NET 5 Data Protection stack is used.
+This utility ports the password hashing functionality from the  [`System.Web.Helpers.Crypto`](http://aspnetwebstack.codeplex.com/SourceControl/latest#src/System.Web.Helpers/Crypto.cs) class to .NET Core, without a dependency on ASP.NET Identity.
+On .NET Core the new ASP.NET 5 [Data Protection](https://github.com/aspnet/DataProtection) stack is used.
 Where as classic .NET 4.0 and 4.5 applications  will use `Rfc2898DeriveBytes`

 <hr>